The Incline Race and Wendy Smith Junior Races6.9km, 3.2km and 800m courses

 Further descent on uncertain footing across the gravel takes you to the final 50m and that lovely piece of tarmac.
 Anyone who can raise a sprint here probably hasn’t tried hard enough.

 The race is a microcosm of the Peak District: up, across and down.
 No runner who lives here doesn’t know the exquisite pain and pleasure of this triumvirate, neatly encapsulated in this race.

-To ensure the future of the event, there is the Wendy Smith Infants race that loops around the stone centre and back.
+To ensure the future of the event, there is the Wendy Smith Junior race that loops around the stone centre and back.
 We in no way spare these fledglings making them run up the gravel path, skirt round precipitous drops (past nationally important crinoid fossils if only they knew) and down through the woods which we half-heartedly clear of major branch-falls and brambles the day before.

 Survival of the fittest will ensure we have a crop of young adults to tackle the Incline proper in the years to come.